2021.02

 Clarity alerts

-It's a good practice to open the Clarity UI regularly to inspect the performance of your Imply cluster.
+It is a good practice to open the Clarity UI regularly to inspect the performance of your Imply cluster.
 In addition, by configuring alerts, you can have Clarity notify you when a condition is met.
-You can configure conditions to evaluate
+You can configure conditions to evaluate query times, exception counts, and more.

 You can configure alerts from the Alerts tab: